Linda Lampenius: Education and orchestral work

-Brava studied at the Sibelius Academy in Finland from 1985 to 1997, first in the youth department and then the Department of Soloists.
+Lampenius studied at the Sibelius Academy in Finland from 1985 to 1997, first in the youth department and then the Department of Soloists.
 She was one of the first students to get into the university based only on one's audition performance.
-At the Sibelius Academy, Brava studied the violin, music theory and history, pedagogy and opera singing, having her own violin students as well.
+At the Sibelius Academy, Lampenius studied the violin, music theory and history, pedagogy and opera singing, having her own violin students as well.
 She also played in chamber ensembles, and her Ofelia quartet was chosen to perform in the final concert of the master class course given by the Amadeus Quartet.

-Still a student, Brava acquired substantial orchestral experience.
+Still a student, Lampenius acquired substantial orchestral experience.
 From 1990 through 1997, she served as Concertmistress of the Conducting Class Orchestra, taught by professors Jorma Panula and Eri Klas.
 She also served as Concertmistress of the Sibelius Academy Symphony Orchestra on various occasions as well as played the 1st violin in the Finnish National Opera Orchestra for three years, before embarking on a full-time solo career.

-In addition to the Sibelius Academy, Brava also studied privately with professor Mauricio Fuks in the USA as well as took part in numerous master classes in Finland, France, and Israel, including Shlomo Mintz's Keshet Eilon Violin Programme, studying with Shmuel Ashkenasi.
+In addition to the Sibelius Academy, Lampenius also studied privately with professor Mauricio Fuks in the U.S. as well as took part in numerous master classes in Finland, France, and Israel, including Shlomo Mintz's Keshet Eilon Violin Programme, studying with Shmuel Ashkenasi.

-Lajos Garam, former leader of the Department of Soloists at the Sibelius Academy, has said that Brava "is a sensitive artistic type and very skillful and experienced as a musician.
+Lajos Garam, former leader of the Department of Soloists at the Sibelius Academy, has said that Lampenius "is a sensitive artistic type and very skillful and experienced as a musician.
 Her playing is high-quality and full-blooded".
 For conductor Atso Almila "it was self-evident that she was going to be one of the most notable Finnish violinists."
 Violinist and pedagogue Päivyt Meller has stated that "Linda is very multiply gifted.
-She has aberrantly lots of capability of expression, strength and artistry and her playing is technically on quite a high level", while violinist and conductor Ari Angervo has said that Brava "just wanted to learn to play as well as possible, to go as deep as possible into music.
+She has aberrantly lots of capability of expression, strength and artistry and her playing is technically on quite a high level", while violinist and conductor Ari Angervo has said that Lampenius "just wanted to learn to play as well as possible, to go as deep as possible into music.
 To my mind she has succeeded in that.
 Linda is top talented as a violinist."
 Furthermore, professor Mauricio Fuks has said that "she has a talent for learning and absorbing new things very quickly – Linda is very talented and takes her playing seriously – I am very happy getting to work with a person this sweet.
 We have been working daily and her playing keeps improving all the time.
 I would describe Linda as a natural talent, who is at home with the violin."